Folkoperan: History

 Over the years, Folkoperan has functioned as an antithesis to the Royal Swedish Opera in Stockholm.
-It has become much appreciated by the Swedish opera audience due to its smaller more intimate stage and unconventional productions.
+It has become much appreciated by the Swedish opera audience due to its unconventional productions and smaller, more intimate stage.

 Folkoperan celebrated its 25th anniversary with the new opera, Jeppe: The Cruel Comedy, written and directed by Claes Fellbom and composed by Sven-David Sandström (1942–2019).